griptape-ai/griptape-structure-chatbot/README.md

     )
 ```

-Keep the parsing information at the bottom of the app.py - this is necessary for the way that Gradio passes in the session_id and inputs.
+Update your structure with the parsing information at the bottom of the app.py - this is necessary for the way that Gradio passes in the session_id and inputs.
+Replace ```init_structure``` with your own agent creation method.

 ```python
     # TODO: Keep this logic for running your own structure